 - 8 min story

 Celebrating Grand Rapids means celebrating the people, traditions, cultures, and of course, food!
-This story was first published in 2018 commemorate Black History Month, and Experience Grand Rapids has updated it every year since.
-This year, I'm happy be the one to help to make current the list…
+This story was first published in 2018 to commemorate Black History Month, and Experience Grand Rapids has updated it every year since.
+This year, I'm happy be the one to help to make current the…